Brandwatch Qriously

 Brandwatch Qriously is a market research and polling company, owned by Brandwatch.
-They are a member of the British Polling Council.
 According to Bloomberg, Brandwatch Qriously "provides an online service for measuring location-based public sentiments in real-time".
 The company's business model is based around developing advertisements within mobile apps which display questions for users to answer.

 History

 Brandwatch Qriously was co-founded by Austrians Christopher Kahler (CEO), Gerald Müller and Abraham Müller.
 The founders were working in China in 2007, where they created Urbian, a location-based mobile business that prefigured Foursquare.
 Two venture capital funding rounds ran out in 2010, so they focused on building Android apps that could be profitable, and this grew into asking mobile users simple targeted questions.

 They returned to Austria in 2010, and raised $1.6 million in venture capital from Accel Partners, based on setting up the company up in London.

 As of June 2015, Brandwatch Qriously had raised $5.1 million, and had 19 employees.
 Its Series A round was led by Spark Capital, and its previous backer Accel also participated.

 As of March 2018, the company is owned by Brandwatch.